 The mundane work pattern keeps the majority of us busy enough to focus on things we want to do.
 The routine has drifted us apart from our craving to learn new things, such as a speciﬁc technology, improve our skills or put some time into our personality development.

-This working from home scenario gives you a great opportunity to identify your interests and learning them.
-This allows individuals learn new technologies, skills and also deep dive into various subjects and expand their horizons.
+This working from home scenario gives you a great opportunity to identify your interests and learn about them.
+This allows individuals to learn new technologies and skills and also deep dive into various subjects and expand their horizons.

-But, with the shifting of workplaces from office premises to homes, we might at first feel the change welcoming, as we do not have to wake up early and commute to work.
-But, eventually it gets difficult for many to compartmentalize the work and non-work lives.
+But with the shifting of workplaces from office premises to homes, we might at first feel the change welcoming, as we do not have to wake up early and commute to work.
+But, eventually it gets difficult for many to compartmentalize their work and non-work lives.

 In order to maintain these boundaries while working from home, we can recreate same work routines like putting on our work clothes and replacing the commute by taking a small walk on the terrace or within apartment premises before starting the day at work.

 It is also recommended to just realign the things around you or change the workspace while working from home to maintain the boundaries.